The Active Optics System on the Vera C. Rubin Observatory: Optimal Control of Degeneracy Among the Large Number of Degrees of Freedom: Results

 We implemented a PID controller using the estimated state from our reduced-order model, excluding the degenerate modes, and compared its performance to the existing OIC baseline.
 We tune the controller to determine $K_p$, $K_i$, and $K_d$ through the standard Ziegler-Nichols method \citep{Ziegler_1945}.
 With this method the gains are derived from an ``ultimate gain'', $K_u$, which we find to be 0.7.
 Figure \ref{fig:controller} presents the evolution of key metrics over multiple iterations for the OIC and PID approaches, simulating elevation changes during telescope operation following a sequence derived from the LSST baseline survey starting from a realistic optical state (as detailed in Section \ref{sec:simulations}).
 The performance metrics include the evolution of average Full Width at Half Maximum (FWHM) image quality averaged over the four corner wavefront sensors, the different system degrees of freedom, and the Root Mean Square (RMS) force exerted on the M1M3 and M2 actuators across iterative cycles.

 The OIC method achieves image quality convergence but fails to suppress movements within the noise-induced degenerate subspace.
-This limitation arises because the current OIC control strategy lacks a regularization term that effectively penalizes the movements in this subspace.
+This limitation arises because the current OIC control strategy lacks a regularization term that effectively penalizes the movements in this subspace, since it penalizes the incremental motion instead of the total optical state.
 While future work will explore different penalty possibilities, these will still to be founded on the degenerate subspace that we have identified here.

 The PID controller with our reduced-order basis demonstrates clear advantages.
 Firstly, compared to OIC, PID achieves faster image quality convergence.
 Nonetheless, we consider this advantage marginal given the tunable nature of PID gains and the expectation that initial iterations of the loop will have lower quality at the beginning of the night, as was found in DECam by \cite{Roodman_2014}.
 Additionally, PID reaches a slightly worse image quality of 0.005 arcsec, a minimal decrease within the FWHM resolution that is due to the added constraints in the parameter space with the reduced basis.
 Most importantly, however, is the PID ability to suppress degenerate mode movements.
 Compared to the OIC, Figure \ref{fig:controller} shows significantly reduced movement in all the degrees of freedom.
 There is still, however, a minor correlated oscillation between bending modes $B_{1,4}$ and $B_{2,4}$.
 Should this oscillation prove significant, further refinement of the degenerate basis could be warranted.
 Finally, PID maintains a consistent force actuator RMS over the iterations, unlike OIC, which exhibits a reduction followed by a steep increase linked to the divergence in the subspace of degeneracies.